Graduate School Bulletin

 M.S. to Ph.D

 A student in the M.S. program from ESM or any related field at Stony Brook can subsequently apply for admission into the Ph.D. program, only if the student can be supported by an advisor to complete the PhD program in ESM at Stony Brook.
-Student will require to complete a change of level/program form and will enter the PhD program as a G-4 student.
+Student will require to complete a change of level/program form before graduating from their MS program to change level of program from MS to PhD as a G-4 student.